 At last!
-A TV show came my way at the end of last week that was pleasant to watch.
+A TV show that is pleasant to watch.

 But I am here to tell you that TV shows that are “pleasant” to watch -- i.e., not repellent, offensive or disgusting -- are rare to come across for a TV columnist in this day and age.

-This pleasant show, which I would also venture to describe as “nice,” is “Turner & Hooch,” premiering this coming Wednesday on Disney+.
+This pleasant show, which I would also venture to describe as “nice,” is “Turner & Hooch,” which premiered in July on Disney+.

 It is adapted from the 1989 movie of the same name that starred Tom Hanks as a police detective (“Turner”) in a small California city who came into possession of a big, unruly oaf of a dog (“Hooch”) that he did not want.